glurp/ocpp_simulator/README.md

 Configuration
 =============

-All transactiona are configured in templateOCPP.rb each SOAP request/response are configured with
+All requests/responses are configured in templateOCPP.rb

+Client : each SOAP request/response are configured with
-* response: xml template to send
+* request: xml template to send, each 'value' place are represented  with a key
-* response: list a 'value'  (replace strings) to be use a parameters
+* request: list the  key in request (replace strings) to be use a parameters
-* request : list of filter of value to extract from request
+* response : list of filter of value to extract from request

-*
+Server : each SOAP request/response are configured with
+* request: hash of  'xpath' to be use for extract data, value of hash are varnames.
+So a request received is represented by a hash of varname=>value
+* response : (as request of client) : string template, list of key

+LIMITATION !!! : all that SOAP stuff work only withe xml with statics structure !
+* you can't extract a list of tagid received from CS
+* you can't send a free list of measures